josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 </CalloutPlusQuote>

 While I'm not generally a fan of personality tests and the like, I've found the [CliftonStrengths Assessment](https://www.gallup.com/cliftonstrengths/en/252137/home.aspx) (also called the StrengthsFinder, or Top Five Strengths) to be illuminating for me, personally.
 It's helped me to understand what I value, what I bring to the table, and where I fit in best.
-Whether or not you take any tests, though, be honest with yourself.

 Keep your list handy; it will help you filter your search, and answer interview questions like "why are you interested in this company?"